Outlaws (band): Later years (1980–1996)

-The albums released after 1980 are largely viewed by critics as a gradual move away from the original sound that gained them success in the 1970s.The reworking of the Western-styled "Ghost Riders" in 1980 was the band's last taste of big league success, although the band released two more records, Los Hombres Malo in 1982 and Soldiers of Fortune in 1986.
-As the 1980s came to a close, Thomasson became the final original member of the act.
-Albums such as Diablo Canyon, released in 1994, were released on smaller independent record labels.
-The band by now was mostly confined to smaller club dates.
-This situation led to Thomasson accepting a guitar position in the legendary and more popular Lynyrd Skynyrd in 1996.
+Hittin' the Road Live was a 1993 live album that was released on Shrapnel, a mostly hard rock/heavy metal oriented label owned by Mike Varney and Diablo Canyon, released in 1994, was put out on Varney's Blues Bureau International label.

+In 1996, Thomasson accepted a guitar position in the legendary and more popular Lynyrd Skynyrd.
 This essentially sidelined the Outlaws for a decade, as Thomasson's voice and guitar style were just too integral a part of the Outlaws' sound for the other members to work without it successfully.
-In 2000, the Diablo Canyon-lineup released the album So Low, to mixed response from fans.
+So Low, which had been recorded but shelved when Thomasson joined Skynyrd, was released in 2000 to mixed response from fans.
 Many cited it as being more of a solo output from Thomasson.
 After this release, the band again vanished from the musical environment.

-Henry Paul went on to form the country band BlackHawk, which had a lot of Country chart success in the 1990s.

-The other two members from the band's heyday, guitarist Billy Jones and bassist Frank O'Keefe both died in February 1995.
-Jones committed suicide at age 45, and a few weeks later O'Keefe died of a drug overdose at age 44.
+The other two members from the band's heyday, guitarist Billy Jones and bassist Frank O'Keefe, both died in February 1995.
+Jones committed suicide on the 7th at age 45, and O'Keefe died on the 26th of a drug overdose at age 44.